September 6, 2019 Photography Essay Zofia Rydet Sergio Larraín Gary Winogrand August Sander Available Light Jenny Odell Adam Mazur Jacob Mikanowski

 Inhabitants sometimes look like an organic part of the interior, something they build and that has shaped them in return, but they also look lost, sometimes depressed, or as though they are hiding among their things.

-The most staggering effect these photos have emerges not from individual pictures but from looking at the greater whole, by seeing more and more of those black and white interiors.
 It functions much like a photographic law of large numbers, where in our heads the different photos merge into just one room, its occupants anonymous, its interiors a mere chaos.
 The endless repetition of the same subject burns them into our retina until differences disappear and beauty appears.

 I can’t help but admire the monstrosity of this project and how impressive it is just by size and scope.
 In the age of film, 27.000 negatives were a vast number, one the writer Łukasz Zaremba has liked to “cosmic dimensions”.
 But it also appears that Rydet’s project slowly lost its initial focus containing — in the words of Zaremba — “uncountable repetitive firms, visual motifs, figures, and views of interiors”.

-In fact, the Sociological Record, kept growing not only because of Rydet’s persistence but also because she continuously pursued additional themes to her default photos of people in the interiors.
+In fact, the Sociological Record kept growing not only because of Rydet’s persistence but also because she continuously pursued additional themes to her default photos of people in the interiors.
 She would constantly spin off new subprojects, such as a series of “women on doorsteps”, “crucifixes”, or “professions.”
 The project kept morphing and expanding, and Rydet simply kept showing up and shooting, almost until the day she died.
 “It’s an addiction, like vodka for an alcoholic,” she would say, and kept shooting even though she had long stopped printing the pictures.

 Many historians and critics have since wrangled with the question of what to make of Rydet’s story and the way her project ballooned.
 Was she a prolific genius or rather an unhinged photographer with too much time on her hands?